 To understand what Ikigai means to the Japanese, I think it would make sense to look at the work of Japanese psychologists, professors and authors who have studied it extensively.
-In my soon to be released podcast, I am hoping to interview English speaking Japanese experts, who can share with us what ikigai means to the Japanese.
-For the time being, I have profiled several researchers and quote from their published works.
+On my ikigai podcast, I have interviewed several English speaking Japanese experts, who share with my audience what ikigai means to the Japanese.

 If Sigmund Freud is the father of modern Psychology, and Wuhelm Wundt the father of experimental psychology, then Mieko Kamiya could be considered the mother of Ikigai psychology.
 A psychiatrist, author and translator among other things, Mieko Kamimya wrote what is considered to be the definitive work on ikigai - Ikigai ni Tsuite (On the Meaning of Life).
 Unfortunately, her book has never been translated into English.
 And tragically, she is not well known in Japan, has no profile outside of Japan, and died at the ripe young age of 65 in 1979.

 It seems that the word ikigai exists only in the Japanese language.
 The fact that this word exists should indicate that the goal to live, its meaning and value within the daily life of the Japanese soul has been problematized. (...)